Review · Other Supplements

 Main risk

-The sales page uses 'permanent cure' and 'never suffer again' language the guide itself can't support
+The sales page promises a 'permanent cure' and 'never suffer again' language; the actual guide is a set of management techniques, not a cure

 Better use case

-People with tension-type headaches or mild, infrequent migraines who haven't tried targeted neck and jaw exercises before
+People with tension-type headaches or mild migraines who haven't tried targeted physical therapy exercises before

 Skip if

-You have chronic or severe migraines under a neurologist's care — this is not a substitute for medical treatment
+You have chronic, severe migraines under a neurologist's care — this program is not a substitute for medical treatment

 Evidence file